-Braxton Winston II is currently serving as an At-Large member and Mayor Pro Tem of Charlotte City Council with a goal of developing a city that is more equitable, accessible, and interconnected.
+Braxton Winston II previously served as an At-Large member and Mayor Pro Tem of Charlotte City Council until December 2023 with a goal of developing a city that is more equitable, accessible, and interconnected.
 The Charlotte community has been working to change the direction of the historical inequities that have defined our growth.
 Braxton believes good governance and leadership from our Council-Manager form of government is integral to achieving our goals.

 Braxton was born in Camp Lejeune, N.C., where his father was stationed in the United States Marine Corps.
 His mother was a public school math teacher.
 After his father’s retirement from military service, the family relocated to Brooklyn, New York.
 As the child of a Marine and a teacher, the importance of education, public service, and a solid work ethic were ingrained in Braxton at an early age.